OpenConceptLab/ocl-docs/docs/source/oclweb/configuringtermbrowser.md

 Note that multiple lines of text can be combined in a single text tab.
 Examples of a text tab can be found below.

+#### Combining Custom Filters with a Tab's URI
+For more complex behavior for a tab, configurations can be made to incorporate a filter value directly into the URI for a tab, rather than the default behavior of adding the filter value as a query parameter.

+For example, if the goal is to get concepts from a source UNLESS the Period filter has a defined value, in which case the concepts should come from a collection, the tab's URI can be adjusted to do this.
+See the example queries below:

+* No value in Period filter: /orgs/PEPFAR-Test10b/sources/MER/concepts/
+* Value "FY20" in Period filter: /orgs/PEPFAR-Test10b/collections/MER_REFERENCE_INDICATORS_FY20
+* Value "FY18" in Period filter: /orgs/PEPFAR-Test10b/collections/MER_REFERENCE_INDICATORS_FY18

+To do this, specify a URI value that includes a placeholder for the filter.
+Example: `uri: '/orgs/PEPFAR-Test10b/collections/MER_REFERENCE_INDICATORS_[:period]/'` Then specify a default URI in case the Period filter is not set.
+Example: `defaultURI: '/orgs/PEPFAR-Test10b/sources/MER/concepts/'`.
+Finally, when configuring the filter, specify that it will be a part of the URI (using url: true) and which URI parameter it should replace (using 'key').
+Example: `'extras.Period': {key: 'period',url: true,name: 'Period',default: 'FY21',options: ['FY16','FY17','FY18','FY19','FY20','FY21']`

 ## TermBrowser Configuration Examples
 **OCL Default JSON**
 ![Image2](image2.png)